ijwhite/mqttitude/docs/features.md

 * If TLS is used, the server certificate needs to be distributed separately and installed on the IOS device

-* Data published on the server under a user-configurable `topic`.
+* Data is published on the server under a user-configurable `topic` with

-* MQTT parameters are
 	* QoS and
 	* Retain

-Within the app, subscriptions and publications are setup.
-* Switch-Off-Button to complete shut down the app, location monitoring and server publishes und subscriptions (quiet and private)
+* App listens to one subscription topic and receives publications with the specified QoS lebel

 ### Map Display

-* Displays a map with the current location and marks the last ~50 locations with timestamp, name and reverse-geocoded location
+* Displays a map with the current location and marks the last ~50 locations with timestamp and topic

 * Shows a button to center the map on the current location and follow the current user location

 * Shows a button to zoom out until all marked locations of user and friends are displayed.
+* Shows a button to exit the app.
+If not exited, the app continues in the background.

 * Connection indicator light shows current status of the MQTT server connection The server connection is established automatically when a new location shall be published.